AirAsia to convert 253 orders for Airbus A320neo planes to larger A321neo

 Reuters last month reported the Malaysian low-cost carrier was in negotiations to buy the new longer-range version of the A321 passenger jet, citing two sources familiar with the matter.

 Airbus launched the A321XLR, which has a range of up to 4,700 nautical miles, at the Paris Airshow on Monday.
+Asked on the sidelines of the show about the A321XLR, AirAsia Executive Chairman Kamarudin Meranun said that “negotiations are ongoing.”

 AirAsia’s long-haul arm AirAsia X last year placed an order for 34 A330neo widebodies which it has yet to firm up.
 Some of those could be switched to long-range narrowbodies, the head of AirAsia X’s Malaysia arm said in November.